mjhea0/meteor-in-action/readme.md

 > Answers.insert({answerText: 'Client Side Console Test!'});
 "3D9nQYn87gXQX66ha"
 ```
-You should see the answer apper on the page instantly!!
+You should see the answer appear on the page instantly!!

-### 5. Automated Test
+#### 5. Automated Test

 Now, add a Laika test by adding the following code to "index.js":